 Dr. Shouan Zhang, Professor

-Dr. Romina Gazis, Assistant Professor
+Dr. Romina Gazis, Associate Professor

 This program provides research and teaching activities related to ornamental plant production.

-Dr. Xingbo Wu, assistant professor
+Dr. Xingbo Wu, Assistant Professor

 Reflecting the diversity of Florida's agriculture, program faculty are involved in a full range of research, Extension, and teaching programs.